sudosoph/docs/content/reference/http-error-messages.md

 {{% figure src="/docs/images/generic-error-http.png" %}}

-This page is show where section.io responds with a HTTP 502 or HTTP 504 response code.
+This page is show where Section responds with a HTTP 502 or HTTP 504 response code.

 Have a look in Chrome's development tools, on the network tab, to discover the HTTP response code.